Students help break ground on STEM Lab renovation

-Two-year renovation project begins in June
+Two-year renovation project under way

 Students and staff celebrated the start of construction May 18 on a planned two-year renovation and reconstruction of the STEM Lab school in Northglenn with a groundbreaking ceremony.

 “I don’t know how common it is for a groundbreaking ceremony to take place indoors,” Principal Tracy Tellinger joked of the ceremony that was forced inside because of poor weather.
 “But, then again, there is nothing common about STEM education in Adams 12 Five Star Schools.”

 Tellinger traced the school’s beginning back to a shared three-ring binder of ideas and a vision forged with business partners even before the concept was pitched to the Superintendent and the District Board of Education.

 Five Star Superintendent Chris Gdowski said that the school’s opening in 2010 came at a time of massive district budget cuts, not an optimal time to add new programs.